303 Squadron (film)

-303 Squadron (Note: Polish: Dywizjon 303.
-Historia prawdziwa, literally meaning 303 Squadron.
-The True Story) is a 2018 biographical war film directed by Denis Delić, written by Jacek Samojłowicz, Krzysztof Burdza, and Tomasz Kępski, and produced by Samojłowicz.
-It was produced by Film Media in Poland and United Kingdom, and distributed by Mówi Serwis, and features dialogues in English, Polish, German, and French.
-The film was based on the 1942 book Squadron 303 by Arkady Fiedler.
-It depicts the history of the members of the No. 303 Squadron, the Polish squadron of the Royal Air Force, which fought in the Battle of Britain, during the Second World War.
+303 Squadron (Dywizjon 303.
+Historia prawdziwa, lit.
+'No. 303 Squadron.
+The True Story') is a 2018 biographical war film directed by Denis Delić, written by Jacek Samojłowicz, Krzysztof Burdza and Tomasz Kępski, and produced by Samojłowicz.
+It was produced by Film Media in Poland, and distributed by Mówi Serwis.
+It features the dialogue in Polish, English, German, and French.
+The film was based on the 1942 non-fiction book Squadron 303 by Arkady Fiedler.
+It depicts the history of the members of the No. 303 Squadron, a Polish air unit of the Royal Air Force, which fought in the Battle of Britain, during the Second World War.
 The film premiered on 31 August 2018.

 Plot

-In 1940, during the Second World War, following the Invasion of Poland, and the Fall of France, the pilots of the Polish Air Force escape to the United Kingdom, where they join Royal Air Force.
-They become members of newly formed No. 303 Squadron, the Polish squadron, which participates in the Battle of Britain against the Nazi Germany Luftwaffe.
+In 1940, during the Second World War, following the Invasion of Poland, and the Fall of France, the pilots of the Polish Air Force escape to the United Kingdom, where they join the Royal Air Force.
+They become members of newly formed No. 303 Squadron, a Polish air unit, which participates in the Battle of Britain against the German Air Force.
 Initially, the British officers are reluctant towards Polish pilots.
 However, they gradually win them over with their successes in the fight.
-Among the Polish pilots are the squadron commander Witold Urbanowicz, and pilot Jan Zumbach.
+The movie predominantly focuses the squadron commander Witold Urbanowicz, and pilot Jan Zumbach.